Preventing DWI and Surviving Houston DWI No Refusal Weekend

-The leading Houston DWI Attorneys at Trichter & Murphy, P.C., have recommended tips for companies hosting parties this Holiday season.
+The leading Houston DWI Attorneys at Trichter & LeGrand, P.C., have recommended tips for surviving Texas No Refusal weekends and how to host parties this Holiday season preventing DWI for you and your guests.
 The criminal defense firm specializes in Texas DWI defense has released its list of tips to keep guests safe during festivities and no refusal weekends.

 So, here are a few tips that can make your celebration safer for your guests: